big-building-data/bbdata-python/README.md

 Announcement
 ------------

-Use at your own risks, this project is in development.
+Use at your own risk, the current project is still in development.

 Getting Started